October 21st, 2020

 Storing Data

-This article has been brought to light in close cooporation with Kielberg Advokater.
-We owe them a huge thank you for great inputs and advice!
+This article has been brought to light in close cooperation with Kielberg Advokater.
+We owe them a huge thank-you for their great input and advice!

 Neither Adversus nor Kielberg Advokater will take responsibility for disadvantages or losses that may arise from any interpretations of this piece of content.
 For further questions, please contact your lawyer or legal advisor.